 The fight against foodborne illness is complicated by the fact that many cases are not diagnosed or traced back to specific sources of contaminated food.
-In a typical US city, if a food establishment passes its routine inspection, it may not see the health department again for up to a year.
+In a typical U.S. city, if a food establishment passes their routine inspection, they may not see the health department again for up to a year.
 Food establishments can roughly predict the timing of their next inspection and prepare for it.
 Furthermore, the kitchen environment is dynamic, and ordinary inspections merely provide a snapshot view.
-For example, the day after an inspection, a contagious cook or server could come to work or a refrigerator could break, either of which can lead to food poisoning.
+For example, the day after an inspection, a contagious cook or server could come to work or a refrigerator could break, either of which can lead to a food poisoning.
 Unless the outbreak is massive, the illness is unlikely to be traced back to the venue.